Not only does Philodendron giganteum beautiful plant cover up your space, but it also adds a splash of greenery to your corner.

 - On severe infestation, these marks convert into dark lesions

-- Drooping and wilting of the leaf along with black lesion
+- Drooping and wilting of the leaf, along with black lesions

 - Fishy order comes from the leaf